mynk-tmr/notes/Backend Dev/Beginner.md

 ##### Cross Origin Resource Sharing
 - allows client-side script to communicate with a server *different* from the one that loaded it.
-- Client sends a cors request to cross server `OPTIONS` verb with `Origin` header
+- Client sends a cors request to cross server  : `OPTIONS` verb with `Origin` header
 - server responds with a header `Access-Control-Allow-Origin : <domains>`
 - If origin is part of allowed domains, cors proceeds

 ## API

-**API —** interface or standard of communication between softwares.
+**API —** interface or standard of communication between softwares

-How do APIs Work?
-- client initiates request via API’s URI
-- API makes a call to the server (after authorisation checks)
-- Server responds to API which sends it to client

 Types of API
 - **Remote APIs** : interact via network and manipulate resources on network.
 - **Web APIs** : remote API based on http protocol.
 It can be built using Java, .NET
 - **Local APIs** : to get local middleware services e.g. TAPI and .NET
-- **Program APIs** : makes a remote program appear to be local by making use of RPCs (Remote Procedural Calls). e.g. **SOAP** (SIMPLE OBJECT ACCESS PROTOCOL
+- **Program APIs** : makes a remote program appear to be local by making use of RPCs (Remote Procedural Calls).

 Server-side APIs
 - **REST**